Should every business jump on customer rewards bandwagon?

 Although there might be a lot of must-have business aspects, but the one that would immediately connect and be on top of the people’s list would be customer’s rewards program.
 Loyalty marketing has been around for decades and the advantages are well known – be it increased customer spending, higher customer engagement and retention and finally, customer loyalty.
 It comes as no surprise to know that almost every Fortune 500 company has some sort of rewards program to offer.
 The question arises–Should it be wise for small businesses to incorporate loyalty programs as well, or should they wait till they become larger?
 The following pointers will guide us through:

-The value of implementing a customer loyalty program
+The value of implementing a customer reward program

 Loyalty programs elevate the customer’s spending behaviour, increase the frequency of customer visits, which is really good for businesses.
 They also help market your business as happy customers prove to be brand advocates spreading their positive experiences through word-of-mouth referrals, which are proven to be one of the most effective forms of advertising.
 By tracking spending habits, you can analyse insights like which items are most popular, what days and times are the busiest, and which items are most commonly purchased at random.